DelegatesThe main character and her fellow delegates coming from all across the eponymous Seven Kingdoms.

 - Older Than He Looks: Heavily implied when he compares the protagonist to the other delegates he's served in past Summits - plural.
 The Summit takes place once every seven years, and the protagonist observes that Jasper does not look nearly old enough to have served at more than one of them prior to the current Summit.

-- Purple Eyes: As a native of Vail Island, Jasper has purple eyes, which contribute to his mysterious good looks.
+- Technicolor Eyes: As a native of Vail Island, Jasper has purple eyes, which contribute to his mysterious good looks.

 One of the main character's two maids, Ria is a cheerful and friendly red-head.